Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ### Candle
 - candlestand is included in the bounding box
 - the burn of the candle is included in the bounding box
+- but make sure the fire on an candle is annotated as fire too

 ### Censer
 - Chains holding the censer are included in bounding box (if they are well visible)